oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 We will run both of our application executables using the same inputs.
 We measure our elapsed time sing the Linux `time` command with a custom output format (`--format=>> Elapsed: %es`).
-Note: We fixed the CPU clock 2.5GHz during all the measurements in an attempt to minimize noise.
+Note: We fixed the CPU clock 2.5GHz during all the measurements to minimize noise and improve reproducibility.

 ## 1 iteration

-The commands and output of both our application builds is shown bellow.
+The commands and output of both our application builds is shown below.

 ```
 $ time  ./gameoflife-default input.txt output.txt 1